matatata/matatata.github.io/MacOpentrack.md

 ## Building opentrack yourself
 Note that the binaries I built use the original source code, but you'll have to trust me that I did not alter it.
 I encourage you to build the software yourself yet I still recommend to clone my [fork](https://github.com/matatata/opentrack) since I made some small tweaks so that the build actually works with the instructions I give.
 But please go ahead and review the [differences](https://github.com/opentrack/opentrack/compare/master...matatata:opentrack:master) between my fork and the original [repo](https://github.com/opentrack/opentrack) if there are any.

-First install https://www.macports.org for your architecture (Intel or arm64), I did not get it to work with homebrew.
+First install https://www.macports.org for your architecture (Intel or arm64) (version >= 2.10.3 because of a bug https://trac.macports.org/ticket/71052).
+I did not get it to work with homebrew, but there's a contribution in this PR: https://github.com/matatata/opentrack/pull/1 .
+I probably won't be able to maintain both build system so I'll stick with macports for now.
-If you use homebrew, it may be necessary to temporarily comment out (#) the line that read something like this: `eval "$(/opt/homebrew/bin/brew shellenv)"` in case you have it in your ~/.zprofile or ~/.bash_profile file.

 Open a Terminal: